YPares/porcupine/README.md

   outside).
 But more on that later.

 Of course, these can be the same person.
-Also, you don't need to plan on running anything in the cloud to start benefiting from porcupine.
+Also, you don't need to plan on running anything in the cloud to start benefiting from `porcupine`.
 But we want to support workflows where these three persons are distinct people, each one with her different set of skills.